 Until next time.
 Happy Tinkering!

-Non-Greasy Body Butter Recipe
+DIY Body Butter (Non-Greasy)

 A fast absorbing and skin soothing body butter with fluffy cloud-like consistency